digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

    set_oldest(get_offset(INTERVAL '14 days')); -- history of the past 14 days

-Set a Minimum Offset for Consistency
+Set a minimum offset for consistency
 ------------------------------------

-A website user who wants to query active contracts, after having completed a command (write) which has updated the ledger.
+For this pattern, a website user wants to query active contracts after completing a command (write) which updated the ledger.
 The user does not want to see a version of the ledger prior to the command being executed.